 There are different versions of this tool on the market.
 So if you’re looking to buy one, watch how it attaches to your counter.

 For example, I have a butcher block countertop in my kitchen, so I prefer a clamp-style apple slicer.
 But some other versions on the market use suction cups instead.
 Pick whatever option works better for you.
-Suction cups would not stick to my wood surface.
+Suction cups would not stick to my wooden surface.

 Quickly Peel Apples Without Slicing